Cane Corso: Your Guide To A Burly, Beautiful Beast

 Cane Corso Personality

-Typically, the Cane Corso is an excellent family dog who is never showing aggression towards his kin.
-But when confronted with strangers, the Corso can be standoffish and territorial.
+Typically, the Cane Corso is an excellent family dog who will never show aggression towards his kin.
+But when confronted with strangers, the Corso can be standoffish and territorial as a bodyguard dog.
 It is best to train and socialize a Cane Corso puppy to get used to seeing new people avoid being hostile.
 Otherwise, when new people come over, your Corso dog may act rough and unfriendly towards your guests.
-Especially being such a large dog, it is best to monitor their behavior to avoid any issues.
+Being such a large dog, it is best to monitor their behavior to avoid any issues.

 Other than being a tough cookie, Cane Corsos are extremely intelligent and enjoy learning new tasks.
 They are incredibly hard-working and attempt to show their dominance in the house.
 As an owner, you must show firm leadership, so your Cane Corso knows their place in the home.
 More so, since this breed is so large and powerful, and the Cane Corso temperament can be unpredictable, you must show dominance over your dog before they overpower you.